Note: This document is a work in progress. You can help improve it.

 The head of an HTML document is the part that is not displayed in the web browser when the page is loaded.
 It contains information such as the page

-<title>, links to CSS (if you choose to style your HTML content with CSS), links to custom favicons, and other metadata (data about the HTML, such as the author, and important keywords that describe the document.)
+<title>, links to CSS (if you choose to style your HTML content with CSS), links to custom favicons, and other metadata (data about the HTML, such as the author, and page title that describe the document.)
 In this article we'll cover all of the above and more, in order to give you a good basis for working with markup.

 What is the HTML head?